-Supersized cross stitch is really easy and much faster compared to conventional cross stitch (some people call it needlepoint).
-I have used this technique to make a cushion which commemorates my favourite song.
+Supersized cross stitch is easier and much faster compared to conventional cross stitch (some people call it needlepoint).
+It is basically a cross-stitch using large stitches and small count fabric.
+I have used this technique to make a fun cross stitch pillow pattern.

-So what better way to immortalize this song than to make it into a cushion?
+So what better way to immortalize this song than to make it into a pillow/cushion?
 And that’s exactly what I did.
-I used the the song title as a design for a supersized cross stitch cushion.
+I used the song title as a design for a large cross stitch pillow.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 What You Need To Make a Large Cross Stitch Pillow

 - To make the supersized cross stitch cushion I used a 7 count even weave canvas which was 55cm x 55cm.
 This canvas should give you enough for pattern area of 120 stitches by 120 stitches, with a 5cm border.

 - For the supersized cross stitches I used Appleton tapestry wool.
 The chart below shows the exact colors and amount I used (you can, of course, pick your own preferred colors).

 - I used a size 18 tapestry needle to cross stitch with the wool.